 - Shared Humanity: One of our organizational values, shared humanity recognizes the interconnectedness and intrinsic dignity of all human beings.
 We pledge to act with humility, empathy and commitment; to invest in relationships with deep listening, curiosity and consistency; and to learn from our partnerships in tangible, respectful, and granular ways.

 - Humility: Another one of our organizational values, we strive to be humble and recognize our own power, biases, limitations, and shortcomings.
-We prioritize the direction and wisdom of local peacebuilders, in order to create spaces that foster local agency and contextually appropriate collective action.
-We want to reframe the relationship between local peacebuilders and donors toward an accompaniment model of co-learning and co-design.
+We prioritize the direction and wisdom of proximate peacebuilders, in order to create spaces that foster proximate agency and contextually appropriate collective action.
+We want to reframe the relationship between proximate peacebuilders and donors toward an accompaniment model of co-learning and co-design.

 - Meaningful Inclusion: We aim to prioritize and elevate marginalized voices in a way that promotes dignity.